ono7/dotfiles2/.info/kubernetes.md

 rancher, kubernetes as a service

+# use kubectl explain to get dataneeded to create apis

+** discover schemas for any of the k8 apis by using kubectl explain command **

+`kubectl explain configmap.data`

+this will return the schema needed to build automation for configmap.data

 ## kubescape

 scan for security concerns, can also scan repos and code as well as containers